The 10 Most Dangerous Chemicals Known to Man

 First Identified: Not available

 Where You Might Find it: Tetraxenon gold compound manufacturing facilities

 3. Azidoazide Azide

-Azidoazide Azide is the most volatile, explosive compound currently know to man.
-It’s comprised of 14 nitrogens loosely bound in a high energy confirmation.
-When a molecule is in a high energy conformation it seeks to move down to a lower energy state; a transition which releases energy.
 Azidoazide azide is an extreme case of this phenomenon, in which its high energy conformation is so unstable that pretty much anything can make it explode.
-The slightest pressure or friction, small temperature fluctuations and even exposure to light can cause it to go boom.
-In fact, it’s so volatile that the normal instruments used to measure how unstable a substance is can’t be used.
+The slightest pressure or friction, small temperature fluctuations or even exposure to light can cause it to go boom.
+In fact, it’s so volatile that the normal instruments used to measure how unstable a substance is can’t be used on it.
 In other words, it’s too explosive to measure how explosive it is.
-Eeek.
+Eeek!